Supporting enhanced practice and patient centred health care through independent prescribing by Allied Health Professionals.

-(i) an Honours or non-Honours degree in Physiotherapy, Podiatry, Diagnostic or Therapeutic Radiography from a University of the United Kingdom or the Republic of Ireland, ’or from a recognised national awarding body or from an institution of another country which is recognised as being of an equivalent standard; or
+(i) an Honours or non-Honours degree in Physiotherapy, Podiatry, Diagnostic or Therapeutic Radiography from the University of the United Kingdom or the Republic of Ireland, ’or from a recognised national awarding body or from an institution of another country which is recognised as being of an equivalent standard; or

 ii) an equivalent standard in a Graduate Diploma, Graduate Certificate or an approved alternative qualification; and

 b) provide evidence of competence in written and spoken English (GCSE grade C or equivalent);